Self-Build and custom housebuilding

 Gloucester City Council is committed to supporting both affordable and market housing and is working to make it easier for more people to build their own home.

-self-build register to collect valuable information on the demand for Self-build and custom housebuilding in Gloucester City and help provide information to those who are interested.
+The Council maintains a self-build / custom-build register to collect valuable information on the demand for self-build and custom-build housing in Gloucester and help provide information to those who are interested.
+You can view the summary of the Register here:

 - You are aged 18 or over